Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 * Fixed an issue where the push identifier is not contained in the Identity shared state on bootup.
 * Fixed an issue where appendToUrl uses the incorrect query delimiter when the source URL contains a question mark in its fragment identifier component.

-## September 17, 2019

-The following updates were made in this release:

-### Android Core 1.4.4

-* Starting in API level 16, notifications now support BigTextStyle.
-  * This enables long notifications to be displayed without being truncated.
-* Fixed the locale string in the HTTP User-Agent to follow the BCP 47 specification.

-## September 9, 2019

-The following updates were made in this release:

-### Android Identity 1.1.1

-* Custom identifiers with null or empty IDs are ignored when calling the syncIdentifier or syncIdentifiers APIs because the Visitor ID Service does not support these identifiers.
-* The syncIdentifiers API call is ignored when there is an empty Map.
-* The duplicate advertising identifier value is removed from the Identity-shared state when MobileCore.setAdvertisingIdentifier is called with a new value.
-* The global.ssl configuration settings are ignored, and SSL is enabled by default.
-* Fixed an issue where appendVisitorInfoForURL uses the wrong query delimiter when the source URL contains a question mark in its fragment identifier component.